Tincup For ATV Riding

 Note: As of September 2007, ATV riding on Forest Service roads is only permitted if the road is unpaved and if it is not maintained by Gunnison County.

-Overall, Tincup is the 51st most popular ATV riding trail of all 90 ATV trails in Colorado.
+Overall, Tincup is the 50th most popular ATV riding trail of all 90 ATV trails in Colorado.
+Several of the better atv trails are nearby Tincup including Pearl Pass Road, Texas Lakes Trail, Gunsight Pass Road, Taylor Pass Divide Road and Devils Punchbowl.